TonPlaygramBot/TonPlaygramWebApp/README.md

 defaults to one computer opponent.
 You can set `?ai=1`, `?ai=2` or `?ai=3` in the URL – or pick the number in the lobby – to change how many AI players join.

+### Multiplayer status

+The web version currently supports only single-player games versus computer opponents.
+Choosing a shared table in the lobby will not create a real multiplayer match yet.
+Each participant plays their own separate board even if they joined the same room.
+Networked play is planned for a future update.

 ### Entering the Snake & Ladder game

 To move from the start you must roll at least one six when rolling two dice.
 Any combination containing a six lets you enter the board, including: